New Testament: Women

 Approximately 9 references

-Wife of the priest Zechariah and mother of John the Baptist.
-A relative of Mary, mother of Jesus.
-When Mary visited her, Elizabeth's baby leaped in her womb and she was filled with the Holy Spirit, declaring Mary "blessed among women" (Luke 1:39-45).
-Both she and Zechariah were described as righteous and blameless.
+Wife of the priest Zechariah and mother of John the Baptist, and a relative of Mary the mother of Jesus.
+When Mary came to visit, Elizabeth's child leaped in her womb and she was filled with the Holy Spirit, declaring Mary "blessed among women."
+Luke describes both Elizabeth and Zechariah as righteous and blameless before God.

 Key references: Luke 1:5, Luke 1:7, Luke 1:13, Luke 1:24, Luke 1:36, Luke 1:40, Luke 1:41, Luke 1:57